qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    Your window decorations (title bar, etc.) may appear different depending on your operating system and window manager.

-The QGIS GUI is divided into five areas:
+The QGIS GUI is divided into five components:

 #.
 Menu Bar
 #.
 Toolbars